The Physical Illness and its Treatment

 ANTIBIOTICS: The second way parvo kills is through bacterial invasion of the circulatory system (“sepsis.”)
-The intestine is normally full of bacteria and when the parvovirus ulcerates the intestine there is little to prevent the bacteria from marching easily into the bloodstream.
+The intestine is normally full of bacteria and when the parvovirus ulcerates the intestine there is little to prevent the bacteria from marching easily into the bloodstream with little opposition.
 With the GI tract damaged, antibiotics cannot be given orally.
 They are given either as shots or are added into the IV fluid bag.
 There are a number of antibiotics which may be selected.
 The important thing is that they are given directly intravenously so as to avoid issues with attempting to absorb medication from the diseased intestinal tract or from poorly perfused peripheral tissues.
 Intravenous antibiotics are taken directly to the "battlefield" of the infection in the intestine where bacteria are attempting to invade.
 Since the patient's white blood cell count is typically drastically reduced during the height of the parvo infection, we are relying on antibiotics to keep the bacteria out.

 CONTROL OF NAUSEA: Patient comfort is a very important part of treatment for any disease but is especially important for parvo treatment as these puppies feel extremely nauseated.
 Again, the GI tract is too damaged for oral medication so medications are given as injections.
 There are several popular medications for nausea control:

 The vomiting typical of parvo infection is not only uncomfortable but can ulcerate the esophagus.
 The disease itself ulcerates the stomach and small intestine.
 Medications called “gastroprotectants” help heal ulcers and help minimize their formation.
-These medications include the injectable antacids (cimetidine, ranitidine, or famotidine) as well as sucralfate, which forms webbing over ulcers to facilitate healing.
+These medications might include the injectable antacids (H2 receptor blockers or proton pump inhibitors) as well as sucralfate, which forms webbing over ulcers to facilitate healing.

 EXTRA TREATMENT WHICH MAY HELP:

 “Neupogen” is the brand name of a genetically engineered hormone called “granulocyte colony stimulating factor.”
 This hormone is responsible for stimulating the bone marrow to produce white blood cells and its administration easily overcomes the bone marrow suppression caused by the parvovirus.
 In other words, neupogen helps the white cell count recover.
 A recent study did not find increased survival with the addition of this product to the parvo regimen; however, in sicker puppies it may make a significant difference.
-It is very expensive usually adding $100-$200 to the basic treatment cost.
+It is very expensive and can add substantially to the treatment cost.